yerkes-gencore/gencoreBulk/README.md

 ## and make sure '.Renviron' ends with a newline
 ```

 You can install directly from github using `remotes::install_github` or a similar function.
-Since this is a private repo, you will have to have a personal access token provided.
 Once installed, you can load like any other library.

 ## 2. Direct install